 Step 5: A HUMAN CAPITAL GAP ANALYSIS PROGRAM TO ASSESS YOUR HUMAN ASSET MANAGEMENT STRATEGY©

 Once you have taken the time to create an organization chart, an organigram, robust job descriptions with multiple uses, and a relevant employee handbook, assess your employees to ensure that their skills stay aligned with your corporate strategy.
 Then, these structures and processes provide you with current employee data, which can be analyzed and used to assess your Human Asset Management Strategy (HAMS)©.

 These structures will allow you to align your people data with your business strategy and elevate the dynamic process of managing employees to a robust Human Asset Management Strategy.

 With a robust gap analysis, you will stay ahead of any potential talent gaps in your organization.

 Step 6: REINFORCE WITH A CONTINUOUS HUMAN CAPITAL IMPROVEMENT LOOP

-Review, evaluate and recalibrate a working Continuous Human Capital Improvement Process.
+Always remember to continually review, evaluate, and recalibrate a working Continuous Human Capital Improvement Process.